 Dave Tippett was named the 17th head coach in Arizona Coyotes/Winnipeg Jets franchise history on September 24, 2009.
 In his five seasons as Coyotes coach, Tippett compiled a 193-126-57 (443 points) record with three postseason appearances.
 He is the all-time winningest coach in franchise history. ...more

-Newell Brown was named assistant coach of the Phoenix Coyotes on July 10, 2013.
+Newell Brown was named assistant coach of the Arizona Coyotes on July 10, 2013.
 Prior to joining the Coyotes, Brown spent the previous three seasons with the Vancouver Canucks as an Assistant Coach.
 He was named to the Vancouver staff on August 3, 2010 and helped the Canucks to consecutive President’s Trophies in 2010-11 and 2011-12 in addition to a 2011 Stanley Cup Final appearance. ...more

-Sean Burke was named to the Coyotes coaching staff for the 2010-11 season.
+Sean Burke was named to the Arizona Coyotes coaching staff for the 2010-11 season.
 In the role of goaltending coach, he will oversee the day-to-day development of the Coyotes’ goaltenders as part of the team’s coaching staff.
-During his time as Director of Prospect Development for Phoenix, Burke monitored the progress of the team’s minor league, junior, and college prospects and worked with the team’s AHL players in San Antonio. ...more
+During his time as Director of Prospect Development for Arizona, Burke monitored the progress of the team’s minor league, junior, and college prospects and worked with the team’s AHL players in San Antonio. ...more

 Laugh at the funniest moments of the season.
 WATCH NOW ›

 Yeah, I guess so.
 That empty-netter was pretty lucky, but I'll take it.